nanos-world/docs/docs/core-concepts/packages/packages-guide.md

 Sometimes you want to ignore some folders from being sent to the clients (e.g. auto generated folders from Node.js HTML ones).

 So, to make the server ignore it you just need to add an `.ignore` file in the root of that folder.
 Simple as that 😉.

+## Logo Image

+It is possible to have a custom image to be displayed in the Vault.
+For that, add a file called `Package.jpg` besides the Package.toml with the image you wish.
+The recommended size is `300x150`.